 Note: Info on Electron Fine Structure Constant is available at (http://en.wikipedia.org/wiki/Fine-structure_constant )

 In fact, this Feynman's damn mystery number cannot be derived theoretically in any traditional physics theory, the Standard Model or the whatnot.
-However, it can be easily derived in this Fictitious Universe (FU) physics as below.
+However, it can be easily derived from this Fictitious Universe (FU) physics as below.

 Beta = 1/alpha = 64 ( 1 + first order sharing + sum of the higher order sharing)

 = 64 (1 + 1/Cos A(2) + .00065737 + …) = 137.0408704 …